Avanade/Beef/tools/Beef.Database.Core/README.md

 `DropAndDatabase` | Performs `Drop` and `Database`.
 `ResetAndDatabase` | Performs `Reset` and `Database`.

-There are multiple scripting options (create new script file in the `Migrate` folder:
+There are multiple options to create a new script file in the `Migrate` folder to simplify the process for the developer.

 Command | Description
 -|-